Romanel-sur-Lausanne: Railway

+Road

+Romanel-sur-Lausanne is situated on the main road (route 5) that, prior to the construction of the Swiss motorway network, linked Lausanne with Échallens, Yverdon, Neuchâtel and points north.
+It is now located near the A1 and A9 motorways that provide links throughout, and beyond, Switzerland.

 Religion

 From the 2000 census, 1,010 or 32.9% were Roman Catholic, while 1,370 or 44.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 35 members of an Orthodox church (or about 1.14% of the population), there were 7 individuals (or about 0.23% of the population) who belonged to the Christian Catholic Church, and there were 237 individuals (or about 7.72% of the population) who belonged to another Christian church.
 There were 4 individuals (or about 0.13% of the population) who were Jewish, and 26 (or about 0.85% of the population) who were Islamic.
 There were 8 individuals who were Buddhist, 12 individuals who were Hindu and 3 individuals who belonged to another church.
 370 (or about 12.06% of the population) belonged to no church, are agnostic or atheist, and 97 individuals (or about 3.16% of the population) did not answer the question.